wjurden/portfolio-projects/sql-projects/retail-sales-analysis/README.md

 ## About the Data

 This retail sales analysis is conducted using SQL Server dialect (T-SQL).
+The data for this project were artifically generated using ChatGPT.

 ## SQL Server Docker Container Setup